xavi-/node-copy-paste/README.markdown

 - `copy(text)`: asynchronously replaces the current contents of the clip board with `text`.
 Takes either a string, array, object, or readable stream.
 - `paste()`: synchronously returns the current contents of the system clip board.

+	**Note**: Unfortunately, I'm having a hard time finding a synchronous version of `child_process.exec` that works on windows, so currently `paste` only works on OSX and Linux.

 If you do not want to pollute the global namespaced call `require("copy-paste").noConflict()`.
 It'll remove the `copy` and `paste` global functions as well as return an object that has `copy` and `paste` properties.

 ## Getting node-copy-paste